Death-Mask/Mother-of-the-world/README.md

-# mother of the world -  TryHackMe CTF Machine
+# Mother of the world -  TryHackMe CTF Machine
 * "Mother of the World" is a title that historically refers to Egypt.
 This title reflects the immense historical, cultural, and geopolitical significance that Egypt held throughout ancient times and into the present day.
 * Step into the shoes of a red teamer in our simulated hack challenge!